Biomedical-Electronics/masb-pot-s-blaugrana/REPORT_EN.md

 * **Relay**

-  El circuito *front-end* se conecta o desconecta de la celda abriendo el relé.
-Cuando el relé está abierto, no es posible la conexión y, por tanto, no se realizan mediciones.
-Esta es su configuración por defecto.
-Por lo tanto, cuando se quiere realizar una medida, el relé debe cerrarse y volver a abrirse al final.
-Su control está en el pin `RELAY`.
+  The *front-end* circuit is connected or disconnected from the cell by opening the relay.
+When the relay is open, no connection is possible and therefore no measurements are performed.
+This is its default setting.
+Therefore, when a measurement is to be made, the relay must be closed and reopened at the end.
+Its control is on the `RELAY` pin.

 * **Potentiostat**

-  Como ya hemos comentado anteriormente, el potenciostato es el encargado de polarizar la celda a una cierta tensión (*Vcell*) para poder leer una corriente (*Icell*).
+  As previously mentioned, the potentiostat is in charge of polarizing the cell to a certain voltage (*Vcell*) in order to read a current (*Icell*).

-  En nuestro caso, la polarización se da mediante un DAC (*Digital to Analog Convertor*) **MCP4725**.
-Su comunicación se da puede dar con I2C a la dirección `1100000` para determinar el voltaje a fijar.
-Puede generar una tensión de 0 a 4V.
-Además, esta señal unipolar se encuentra seguida de una etapa para generar voltajes tanto positivos como negativos, es decir de - 4 a 4 V. Es importante tener en cuenta la fórmula que relaciona la tensión de salida del DAC con la tensión de la celda *Vcell*:
+  In our case, the polarization is given by a DAC (*Digital to Analog Converter*) **MCP4725**.
+Its communication can be given with I2C to address `1100000` to determine the voltage to be set.
+It can generate a voltage from 0 to 4V.
+In addition, this unipolar signal is followed by a stage to generate both positive and negative voltages, i.e. from - 4 to 4V.
+It is important to note the formula that relates the output voltage of the DAC to the cell voltage *Vcell*:

   <p align="center">
      <img src="assets/imgs/vdac.jpg" alt="Vdac" width="250" />

-  > **Ecuación 1:** Cálculo de la Vdac.
+  > **Ecuation 1:** Calculation of Vdac.

 However, this voltage cannot be taken as known exactly.
 This is why the ADC of the microcontroller can read **Vadc**, which is measured by the ***reference electrode (RE)*** and is then fed through a circuit that converts the **bipolar** signal into **unipolar** again.
 Given this consideration, the voltage measured by the ADC and that of the cell are related as follows:

 <p align="center">
    <img src="assets/imgs/vcell.jpg" alt="Vcell" width="320" />

-> **Ecuación 2:** Cálculo de la Vcell.
+> **Ecuation 2:** Calculation of Vcell.

 Finally, the cell current is measured thanks to the use of a **transimpedance amplifier (TIA),** which contains a 10 kΩ resistor.
 In this case the signal is also converted to unipolar by passing through a converter.
 Therefore, the current is defined as follows:

 <p align="center">
    <img src="assets/imgs/icell.jpg" alt="Icell" width="300" />

-> **Ecuación 3:** Cálculo de la Icell.
+> **Ecuation 3:** Calculation of Icell.

 All of the above formulas must be used in the program in order to correctly determine the voltages and currents set and measured in the cell.